vermontCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Does Child Support Cover in Vermont?

-Vermont legislature states that both parents are equally responsible for caring for a child and providing the child everything necessary for maximum development and fulfillment.
+The Vermont legislature states that both parents are equally responsible for caring for a child and providing the child with everything necessary for maximum development and fulfillment.
 Child support payments are not limited to the basic needs of the child.
 In Vermont, child support includes costs for housing, appropriate clothing, educational expenses, including school supplies and college payments, routine healthcare checkups, insurance costs (including health, dental and vision), childcare (such as babysitting and daycare services), traveling expenses, extracurricular activities such as sports and volunteering, and even entertainment.

-What is the Average Child Support Payment in Vermont?
+What Is The Average Child Support Payment in Vermont?

 How Do I Apply for Child Support in Vermont?